leanprover-community/mathlib3/docs/tactics.md

 after `fin_cases p; simp`, there are three goals, `f 0`, `f 1`, and `f 2`.

 ## interval_cases
-`interval_cases n` searches for upper and lower bounds on a variable `n`, and if an upper bound is found, splits into separate cases for each possible value of `n`.
+`interval_cases n` searches for upper and lower bounds on a variable `n`, and if bounds are found, splits into separate cases for each possible value of `n`.

 As an example, in
 ```